SAP-archive/teched2020-IIS360/exercises/ex4/README.md

 ![](./images/image20.png)

-## Exercise 4.3 Custom Page: Testing the app
+## Exercise 4.3 Custom Page: Testing the App

 (13) Switch to the preview browser tab and refresh.\
 Click on a list item in the table **Incident Process Flow**.